 Chris also has extensive experience editing documentaries for film and television.
 His work has been broadcast on PBS, MTV, Bravo, and has been nominated for a Daytime Emmy, a GLAAD award, and been awarded a Student Academy Award.

-Chris is a graduate of the USC School of Cinematic Arts MFA program and in 2009 he was a fellow in the Kyoto Filmmakers Lab, sponsored by Toei and Shochiku Studios and the Museum of Kyoto.
+Chris is a graduate of the USC School of Cinematic Arts MFA program.
+He is an IFP fellow and a Jerome artist grant recipient.
+In 2009 he was a fellow in the Kyoto Filmmakers Lab, sponsored by Toei and Shochiku Studios and the Museum of Kyoto.
 In 2013, he participated in Visual Communications' Armed with a Camera Fellowship.

 In another life, Chris was a member of the semi-fictitious rock band, The Good Day Sirs.